microsoft/vscode-json-languageservice/README.md

 ## Sample usage

-See [sample.ts](./src/example/sample.ts) for an example on how to use the json-languageservice.
+See [sample.ts](./src/example/sample.ts) for an example on how to use the JSON language service.

+To run the sample use `yarn sample`

 ## Development